isaacadams/hat/devs.md

 - add STATUS URL to test output after name
 - make global store aware of environment variables, and allow them to be used with {{env:...}} syntax
 - replace reqwest with hand rolled simple http client with (hopefully) zero dependencies
-- finish plan for how to release
+- ✅ finish plan for how to release
-- exit codes
+- ✅ exit codes
-  - if at least one test fails, should respond with failed exit code
+  - ✅ if at least one test fails, should respond with failed exit code
 - errors
-  - if error occurs within test, fail the test, keep running all the other tests and display error underneath failed test
+  - ✅ if error occurs within test, fail the test, keep running all the other tests
+  - display error underneath failed test
   - show failed test if it can't find specified `.http` file instead of panic
 - ✅ use new .http syntax that supports file path or raw
 - ✅ integrate config_v2